kibria23/sRedirect/README.md

 sRedirect
 =========

-Redirect a http url to https url
+A tiny chrome extension that redirects a http url to https url.